University of New South Wales

 What you will study

-To earn Master of Business (Canberra), students must complete 48 units of credit or eight courses.
-Each course is worth six units of credit.
+To earn Master of Business (Canberra), you must successfully complete units totalling 48 credit points, as detailed below.
+Unless otherwise noted, each course is worth 6 credit points.

 - Strategic Management